Hauh4444/Auction-House/README.md

 ### React Frontend
 1. In a terminal, change to the `react-frontend` directory.
-2. Run the `npm install` command to install node modules.
-3. Run the `npm run dev` command to launch the React app.
+2. Run the `npm run dev` command to launch the React app.

 ### Flask Backend
 1. In a terminal, change to the `flask-server` directory.
-2. If you have Flask installed directly onto your machine:
-    1. Run the `flask run --debug` command to run the Flask server.
-3. If you have a virtual environment:
-    1. Run the `.venv/Scripts/activate` command to activate the virtual environment.
+2. Run the `.venv/Scripts/activate` command to activate the virtual environment.
-    2. Run the `flask run --debug` command to run the Flask server.
+3. Run the `flask run --debug` command to run the Flask server.